data-for-change/anyway/README.md

 * Please take a moment to read our ["Contributing to ANYWAY" manifest](docs/CONTRIBUTING.md).

 ## Getting the code

+### If you are setting up anyway on Windows using WSL - PLEASE MAKE SURE TO COMPLETE THE FOLLOWING STEPS FROM YOUR WSL TERMINAL!!!

 1. [Fork](https://github.com/hasadna/anyway/fork) this repository on GitHub
 1. `git clone https://github.com/*you*/anyway`
 1. `cd anyway`